JeffreyYang6/SportsBettingArb/README.md

 # Sports Betting Arbitrage Detection System

 This project automates the aggregation and analysis of live sports betting odds from multiple bookmakers to identify real-time arbitrage opportunities.
-Leveraging modern Python tools for web scraping, data processing, and database management, the system enables efficient, data-driven betting decisions.
+Leveraging Python tools for web scraping, data processing, and database management, the system enables efficient, data-driven arbitrage betting decisions.

 ---